-This bit will be set when the msCAN12 goes into error passive status due to the Transmit Error counter (TEC) exceeding 127 and the Bus-Off interrupt flag is not set.
+This flag is set when the msCAN12 goes into error passive status due to the Transmit Error counter (TEC) exceeding 127 and the Bus-Off interrupt flag is not set(4).
 If not masked, an Error interrupt is pending while this flag is set.